Best Countries for Varus Deformity Correction for Knee (One-Sided): A Complete Global Guide

 Clinical Understanding of Varus Deformity

-Varus deformity is not merely a cosmetic issue—it is a biomechanical imbalance that progressively damages the knee joint.
+Varus deformity is not merely a cosmetic issue; it is a biomechanical imbalance that progressively damages the knee joint.

 Pathophysiology

-• Increased load on medial compartment
+• Increased load on the medial compartment

 • Progressive cartilage degeneration